Nirikshan95/Model-Evaluation-and-Tuning-For-Decision-Tree/README.md

  pip install numpy pandas scikit-learn

 ## Usage
-Run the `model_evaluation_tuning.py` script to see the model evaluation and tuning process in action.
+Run the `evaluation_tuning.ipynb` notebook to see the model evaluation and tuning process in action.
 Modify the hyperparameters in the script to experiment with different configurations.

 ## Results
 The results of the model evaluation and hyperparameter tuning are documented in the output section of the script.
 Analyze the performance metrics to understand the impact of different parameters.